Friday, September 20, 2024

 I was counting through all of my blog postings, that is since I wrote about every disc in the 32-CD brick of Messiaen recordings from DG, all the Morricone vinyl I wrote about since his death, and a few of the discs in the Pierre Henry set I started but never finished.

-Here goes: A Certain Ratio, Michael Abels, Louis Andriessen, George Antheil, Art Ensemble of Chicago, Jean Barraqué(2), William Basinski (3), Bobby Beausoleil, Niels Viggo Bentzon, Alban Berg, Harry Bertoia, Beyoncé, Maurizio Bianchi/MB(4), Ran Blake, A. Blonksteiner, Boredoms, Henry Brant, Anthony Braxton, Thomas Brinkmann, John Cage, Can, John Carpenter, Frederick Chopin, Chris & Cosey, John Corigliano, Cut hands, Peter Maxwell Davies, Betty Davis, Miles Davis, Dawn of Midi, Joe Delia, Aaron Dilloway, Thomas Dimuzio, Roberto Donati, John Duncan, Anton Dvorák, Charles Eakin, John Eaton, Richard Einhorn, Emerson Lake and Palmer (2), Etron Fou Leloublan, Faust, Morton Feldman (2), Forbidden Overture!, Hardy Fox, James Francis (Lackey), Robert Fripp (2), Fuzzhead, Don Carlo Gesualdo, Jimmy Giuffre, Gnaw Their Tongues, Goblin, Godflesh, Karel Goeyvaerts, The Golden Palominos, Billy Graham, Beppe Grifeo, Henry Grimes Trio, Guitar Roberts, Herbie Hancock, Jonathan Harvey, Franz Joseph Haydn, Gerry Hemingway Quartet, Pierre Henry, Han Werner Henze, Hieroglyphic Being, Arthur Honegger, Jon the Postman’s Puerile, Kansas, Khanate, King Crimson, Spider John Koerner with Willie and the Bumblebees, Jo Kondo, Rold Kühn, Kay Lawrence, Henry Lazarof, Led Zeppelin (2), Edvard Lieber, Mike Mantler, Frank Martin (2), Miya Masaoka/Tom Nunn/Gino Robair, Mayhem, The Medieval Jazz Quartet, Mere Phantoms, Olivier Messiaen (4), Microwaves, Minutemen, Thelonious Monk, Rudy Ray Moore, Ennio Morricone (3), Mourner, Fred Myrow/Malcome Seagrave, Neu!, Bruno Nicolai, Friedrich Nietzsche, Nisi Quieris, Nurse With Wound (2), Orchid Spangiafora, Leo Ornstein, Tony Oxley, Kryzysztof Penderecki (2) The Penn Shambles, Pharmakon, the Pyramids, Radiohead, Steve Reich, Aribert Reimann, The Residents (2), Marc Ribot, The Ridiculous Trio, George Russell, Erik Satie, Arnold Schoenberg (2), Alexander Scriaban, Sonny Sharrock, Wayne Shorter, Alden Shuman, Claudio Simonetti, Sinoia Caves, Snakefinger, Spine Scavenger, Karlheinz Stockhausen, Stormy Six, Igor Stravinsky, Sun Ra(4), Toru Takemitsu, Talking Heads, Tape Loop Orchestra, Cecil Taylor, Simeon Ten Holt, Throbbing Gristle, Thumbscrew, Andrea True Connection, Eduard Tubin, Twilight Sleep, Werkbund, Wolf Eyes, Stevie Wonder, Iannis Xenakis, Thom Yorke, Neil Young, Frank Zappa (4), Bernd Alois Zimmermann (3)
+Here goes: A Certain Ratio, Michael Abels, Louis Andriessen, George Antheil, Art Ensemble of Chicago, Jean Barraqué(2), William Basinski (3), Bobby Beausoleil, Niels Viggo Bentzon, Alban Berg, Harry Bertoia, Beyoncé, Maurizio Bianchi/MB(4), Ran Blake, A. Blonksteiner, Boredoms, Henry Brant, Anthony Braxton, Thomas Brinkmann, John Cage, Can, John Carpenter, Frederick Chopin, Chris & Cosey, John Corigliano, Cut hands, Peter Maxwell Davies, Betty Davis, Miles Davis, Dawn of Midi, Joe Delia, Aaron Dilloway, Thomas Dimuzio, Roberto Donati, John Duncan, Anton Dvorák, Charles Eakin, John Eaton, Richard Einhorn, Emerson Lake and Palmer (2), Etron Fou Leloublan, Faust, Morton Feldman (2), Forbidden Overture!, Hardy Fox, James Francis (Lackey), Robert Fripp (2), Fuzzhead, Don Carlo Gesualdo, Jimmy Giuffre, Gnaw Their Tongues, Goblin, Godflesh, Karel Goeyvaerts, The Golden Palominos, Billy Graham, Beppe Grifeo, Henry Grimes Trio, Guitar Roberts, Herbie Hancock, Jonathan Harvey, Franz Joseph Haydn, Gerry Hemingway Quintet, Pierre Henry, Han Werner Henze, Hieroglyphic Being, Arthur Honegger, Jon the Postman’s Puerile, Kansas, Khanate, King Crimson, Spider John Koerner with Willie and the Bumblebees, Jo Kondo, Rold Kühn, Kay Lawrence, Henry Lazarof, Led Zeppelin (2), Edvard Lieber, Mike Mantler, Frank Martin (2), Miya Masaoka/Tom Nunn/Gino Robair, Mayhem, The Medieval Jazz Quartet, Mere Phantoms, Olivier Messiaen (4), Microwaves, Minutemen, Thelonious Monk, Rudy Ray Moore, Ennio Morricone (3), Mourner, Fred Myrow/Malcome Seagrave, Neu!, Bruno Nicolai, Friedrich Nietzsche, Nisi Quieris, Nurse With Wound (2), Orchid Spangiafora, Leo Ornstein, Tony Oxley, Kryzysztof Penderecki (2) The Penn Shambles, Pharmakon, the Pyramids, Radiohead, Steve Reich, Aribert Reimann, The Residents (2), Marc Ribot, The Ridiculous Trio, George Russell, Erik Satie, Arnold Schoenberg (2), Alexander Scriaban, Sonny Sharrock, Wayne Shorter, Alden Shuman, Claudio Simonetti, Sinoia Caves, Snakefinger, Spine Scavenger, Karlheinz Stockhausen, Stormy Six, Igor Stravinsky, Sun Ra(4), Toru Takemitsu, Talking Heads, Tape Loop Orchestra, Cecil Taylor, Simeon Ten Holt, Throbbing Gristle, Thumbscrew, Andrea True Connection, Eduard Tubin, Twilight Sleep, Werkbund, Wolf Eyes, Stevie Wonder, Iannis Xenakis, Thom Yorke, Neil Young, Frank Zappa (4), Bernd Alois Zimmermann (3)

 Collections: The Chevrolet Experience, Gunner Berg/Finn Høffding/Tage Nielsen/Jørgen Bentzon: various works (Odeon); Tallin 67 (Melodya); Herbie Hancock, The Yardbirds (Blow U OST), Musique Concrète (Candide), Ecstatic Music of the Jemaa El Fna (Sublime Frequencies), Robert Floyd: Plays New Music by Hans Werner Henze - Larry Austin (Advance Recordings); Haydn, etc: Musical Clocks (Candide); American Wind Symphony: Bicentennial Odyssey Vol. 2 (AWS); American Composers Orchestra with Dennis Russell Davies: Cage/Wuorinen; (CRI); Paul Zukofsky/Gilbert Kalish: Music for a 20th Century Violinist (Desto); The ESP Sampler (ESP); VA: The Rough Guide to Psychedelic Bollywood (Rough Guide) disc one; SF特撮映画音楽全集 14 (特撮スペクタクルの世界2) (Starchild); SF特撮映画音楽全集 4 (Starchild); Zappa: Original Soundtrack Album (Zappa Records); Jacob Druckman: Animus II/Nicolas Roussakis: Night Speech, Sonata for Harpsicord (CRI)